sergiy-neurohub/ember-osf-web/lib/handbook/addon/docs/troubleshooting/template.md

 Check that `meta.active_flags` at the root `/v2/` endpoint matches your expectations.
 If not, restart your `api` container.

-If you're being served a legacy OSF page when you've enabled the flag for the embosf'd page, or vice versa, restart your `web` container.
+If you're being served a legacy NeuroHub page when you've enabled the flag for the embosf'd page, or vice versa, restart your `web` container.

 ## Multiple application divs